-The population of Titusville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Titusville, 22.43% have at least a bachelor's degree.
+The education level of Titusville citizens is a little higher than the average for US cities and towns: 22.43% of adults in Titusville have at least a bachelor's degree.

 The per capita income in Titusville in 2010 was $23,949, which is middle income relative to Florida and the nation.
 This equates to an annual income of $95,796 for a family of four.
 However, Titusville contains both very wealthy and poor people as well.